spdx/spdx-3-model/model/Extension/Properties/cdxPropName.md

 A cdxPropName is used in a CdxPropertyEntry name-value pair.

-Unlike key-value stores, CdxPropertiesExtension support duplicate names, each potentially having different values.
+Unlike key-value stores, properties in CdxPropertiesExtension support duplicate names, each potentially having different values.

 ## Metadata